Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 Am I supposed to not tell it to anybody?

-Well, but uh that's that's not the point.
+Well, but that's not the point.

 The point is when I come up with these ideas, according to you, I'm not supposed to utter them because of my world influence, which will cause bad guys to take my ideas.

-The reason I thought I could get away with this, Phil, is I've been advising the Democrats for eighteen years how to fix their problems, and they haven't ever taken one word of it.
+The reason I thought I could get away with this, Phil, is I've been advising the Democrats for 18 years how to fix their problems, and they haven't ever taken one word of it.

-They're not facing jail either.
+Well, they're not facing jail, either.

 Yeah.

-Well, they ought to be in a dock with Saddam, some of them ought to be.
+Well, they ought to be in a dock with Saddam.

 I understand.